The Art of Simplicity – 40 Accessible Activist Activities

 To create safe(r) spaces for your black friends, family, and neighbors

-- Find creative ways to ask your black friend ‘how are you.‘
+- Find creative ways to ask your Black friend ‘how are you.‘

 - Hold your workplace diversity and inclusion program accountable.
 Are there metrics to show workplace policies and the comfort of diverse employees are improving?